CabotScouts/trailapp/README.md

 * Shortlink (QR code generator?) to access event -> takes you to 'create a team' page for that event
 * Config settings (has teams or not etc.)
 * Localisation (what are 'Groups' named etc.)

+#### Multiple Submissions
+* Allow questions/challenges to specify what type of submission they accept
+* Add multi-submission UI
+* Store additional photo submissions rather than overwriting